f5devcentral/f5-agility-labs-cert/docs/class2/modules/module01.rst

    :width: 3.13542in
    :height: 1.81755in

-2. Click the Big Red F5 ball.
+b.
+Click the Big Red F5 ball.
 This will take you to the Welcome page.
    Here you can find links to:

-   a.
+   i.
 User Documentation, Running the Setup Utility, Support, Plug-ins,
       SNMP MIBs